-They may have very similar sounding titles, but the nutritionist and the dietitian are actually quite separate professionals.
+These days, while they may have very similar sounding titles, the nutritionist and the dietitian are actually very separate professions.
 While the dietitian has some pretty rigorous education requirements to meet before practicing, the nutritionist isn’t held down by the same restricting regulations.

 Anyone can be a nutritionist.

-It takes a certain kind of person to become a successful nutritionist, or health coach, or eating psychology coach.
+It takes a certain kind of person to be successful in this field, whether they’re adding to their studies in clinical nutrition, their work as a health coach, or even if they’re entirely new to the world of eating psychology.
 If you’re unsure whether or not you fit the bill, see if you can relate to any of the following criteria:

 - You recognize that pain in others can be associated with weight gain, self-image, and a general need for nutritional understanding

 - You want to help others in a holistic manner, treating the mind, body, and soul as one

 - You can visualize your own success in teaching people the path to emotional and bodily happiness through sustenance